YashSachdeva/blockly-plugins/block-lexical-variables/README.md

 This plugin adds a set of [Blockly](https://www.npmjs.com/package/blockly) blocks and fields that support lexical (aka local) variables, as well as a dynamic UI for obtaining variable and parameter getters and setters and for renaming variables.
 It also updates the UI for existing blocks that are implicitly lexically scoped, i.e.:
 * Function/Procedure definitions
 * For loops

+**NEW: Statically Typed Variable Support**

+The plugin now includes support for statically typed variables, allowing you to:
+* Declare variables with specific types (number, string, boolean, etc.)
+* Generate type-safe code for C and TypeScript
+* Perform runtime type checking to catch type mismatches
+* Use type-compatible assignments and operations

+See [TYPED_VARIABLES.md](TYPED_VARIABLES.md) for detailed documentation on the typed variable features.

 For variable getter and setter blocks this plugin also provides dropdowns which allow the user to change the variable